ngalaiko/galaiko.rocks/src/lib/posts/blog/programming-metaphor.md

 * using a language

-    writing down means using a language.
+    writing means using a language.
-    of course, computers do not understand english yet, but similar aspects matter. is it easy to read?
+    computers do not understand english yet, but similar aspects matter. is it easy to read?
     how well is it structured?
     and so on.